The Pf Awards has become the most prestigious awards within the UK pharmaceutical industry

 Have the award categories changed much?
 We have made many award category changes over the years as we adapt with changes in the industry.
 We haven’t lost sight of the traditional roles though and still have the Primary Care and Secondary Care Specialist Awards.
 We now have awards recognising Commercial Impact where we didn’t have these 20 years ago, we also have the role of the e-Representative so the industry has certainly seen some changes which the Pf Awards has mirrored

 Are the Pf Awards really the premier awards?The Pf Awards have always been widely regarded as the premier awards in the pharmaceutical industry by E4H and our partners however, the Pf Awards is now externally recognised as the premier awards which is superb.

 The Pf Awards Dinner is a night of celebration where the winners are announced, with a celebrity host presenting the awards.
-We have had rugby legends like Matt Dawson and Martin Bayfield presenting, as well as Romesh Ranganathan and Marcus Brigstocke.
+We have had rugby legends like Matt Dawson and Martin Bayfield presenting, as well as Romesh Ranganathan, Marcus Brigstocke and in 2019 Hugh Dennis.
 Next year’s celebratory host will be announced shortly...

 Awards to date

 Over 340 awards have been presented, including team awards.